 Borrowing heavily from Kenneth Branagh’s Henry V (1989), which begins with well-known Shakespearean actor Derek Jacobi delivering his lines on a modern sound stage, Anonymous opens in the present day with a bird’s-eye view of Manhattan and then closes in on the Broadway district.
 A black towncar drives quickly down a rainy side street and stops in front of a theatre marquee blazoned with the title Anonymous.
 A well-dressed man (Derek Jacobi) exits the car, rushes into the theatre, and takes his mark onstage.
 The curtain opens and the actor begins to speak about “our Shakespeare,” that brilliant English author who “penned 37 plays, 154 sonnets, and 2 long poems.”
 But then he offers to the theatre audience “a different story,” one in which the playwright is “a cipher, a ghost.”
 He submits to the hushed crowd, “What would you think if I told you that Shakespeare never wrote a single word?”

 While Jacobi delivers these “heretical lines,” the cinema viewer lingers either onstage or backstage (above).
 Specifically, she watches the play’s director giving cues, the stage hands turning on the rain machine, and the prop guy lighting candles and soldiers’ flaming helmets.
-In short, from the moment Emmerich’s Anonymous begins, cinema audiences are immersed in notions of artificiality, contrivance, and behind-the-scenes manipulation.
-The film concludes in this manner as well.
+In short, The film concludes in this manner as well.
 After witnessing de Vere’s death and exiting sixteenth-century London, cinema audiences return to Jacobi’s Broadway stage.
 The red curtain closes, and as the credits roll, we watch the theatre audience exit their seats from the orchestra section, mezzanine, and balcony.

 In case you haven’t heard, several scholars, well-known and not-as-well-known, are up in arms over Anonymous.
 For example, they’ve tweeted its ridiculousness.
 They’ve devoted lectures and a rather cool blogging project/conference to the film’s outrageous claims.
 The Shakespeare Birthplace Trust even protested the film by taping over Shakespeare’s name on nine local road signs (right), covering up his name on pub signs, and draping a sheet over a Shakespeare memorial in Stratford-upon-Avon.
 Finally, leading Shakespeare scholars Stanley Wells (an absolute delight on Twitter, btw) and Paul Edmonson have written a free e-book to set the record straight, Shakespeare Bites Back: Not So Anonymous.*